The 10 Best ZoomInfo Alternatives in 2026 (Ranked for Small Business)

 Best for: teams with a real European or UK pipeline where compliance is non-negotiable.

-Cognism is the go-to alternative for compliant European data, built around GDPR and CCPA adherence.
-Its signature Diamond Data set is phone-verified mobile numbers screened against do-not-call registers in more than a dozen countries, and where ZoomInfo's European coverage is traditionally weaker, Cognism's is among the strongest in the region.
-Most plans swap strict per-record credits for a fair-use "unlimited" viewing model.
-It's priced by custom quote after a demo, and for a small budget that's still enterprise-tier spend.
+Cognism is the one European teams name when compliance decides the purchase.
+It's built around GDPR and CCPA, and its Diamond Data set is mobile numbers a human has actually dialed, screened against do-not-call registers in more than a dozen countries.
+European coverage is the complaint that comes up most often about ZoomInfo, and it happens to be Cognism's strongest ground.
+Most plans drop strict per-record credits for a fair-use "unlimited" viewing model.
+You get a price after a demo, and on a small budget it will still read as enterprise spend.

 3. UpLead: Best for High-Accuracy Contact Data